 The Computer Science Education research group (Cerise) consists of professors, associate professors, lecturers and doctoral students teaching for example programming, algorithms and datastructures, Internet programming and software engineering.

 Computer science education research is an interdisciplinary area aiming at improving the understanding of how students learn computer science and how the teaching and assessment of computer science could be improved.

-We are collaborating with the Technology Enhanced Learning group at CSC/ECE, the department of Learning at ECE, the educational developers at KTH, and UpCERG, the Uppsala Computing Education Research Group at Uppsala university.
+At KTH we are collaborating with the Technology Enhanced Learning group, the division of Learning and the educational developers.
+Additionally, we collaborate with UpCERG, the Uppsala Computing Education Research Group at Uppsala university.